Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Uniform linear array the NF regime

 \begin{property}[Eye's aperture] The vertical and horizontal aperture of the ULA eye, characterized by $\eyewidth$, $\eyetop$, and $\eyebot$ as depicted in Figure~\ref{fig:ULA-eye}a, are given by

 where

 \end{property}

-Figures \ref{fig:ULA-eye}b and~\ref{fig:ULA-eye}c draw the eyes obtained for multiple antenna spacings $\paramspacing$.
-As intuitively understood, and stated in Property~\ref{thm:inclusion-i}, increasing this spacing shrinks the eye.
-Smaller eyes exhibit near vertical-symmetry, while larger ones elongate upward until one reaches spacing such that $\sourcewavelen/2 < \paramspacing \leq \sourcewavelen$.
-In that case, expressions \eqref{eq:eyetop} and \eqref{eq:eyebot} saturate, causing the ULA-eye to degenerate.
+Figures \ref{fig:ULA-eye}b and~\ref{fig:ULA-eye}c show the eyes for multiple spacings $\paramspacing$.
+In accordance with Property~\ref{thm:inclusion-i}, increasing this spacing shrinks the eye.
+Smaller eyes exhibit near vertical-symmetry, while larger ones elongate upward, \rev{until} $\sourcewavelen/2 < \paramspacing \leq \sourcewavelen$.
+In that case, expressions \eqref{eq:eyetop} and \eqref{eq:eyebot} saturate, causing the eye to degenerate.
 The degenerate eyes (Fig.~\ref{fig:ULA-eye}c) never close vertically and are squeezed on the bottom.
 When $\paramspacing \leq \sourcewavelen/2$, the eye no longer has boundaries because, as stated in Theorem~\ref{thm:lam2}, we have $\ulaeye = \bb R^2$.

 \rev{